Jeff Jones (activist)

 Jeff Jones (born February 23, 1947) is an environmental activist and consultant in Upstate New York.
 He was a national officer in Students for a Democratic Society, a founding member of Weatherman, and a leader of the Weather Underground.

 Early life and background

 Jeffrey Carl "Jeff" Jones, the first child of Albert and Millie Jones, was born February 23, 1947, in Philadelphia, Pennsylvania.
 Four years later, the expanding Jones family moved to the Los Angeles San Fernando Valley, and his father eventually settled into a career at the Walt Disney Company in 1954.
-Having a father who worked for Disney enhanced young Jones' popularity among his peers; with home screenings of the latest Mickey Mouse cartoons, a featured event at his birthday parties.
+Having a father who worked for Disney enhanced young Jones's popularity among his peers; with home screenings of the latest Mickey Mouse cartoons, a featured event at his birthday parties.